benkiefer/maven-helper-script/README.md

     m ci web ci parent -o

 Including the optional "arguments:" mapping in your m.yml file allows you to apply arguments without typing them in the command line.
+The example "m.yml above would trigger the "-ff" arg for maven.

 Commands can be executed in any directory of your project, as long as there is an "m.yml" file in your project's top-level directory.